asmuth/clip/fnordmetric-doc/documentation/metricdb_collecting_metrics.md

 You can use FnordMetric Server to collect timeseries data (and subsequently query the data using ChartSQL).
-FnordMetric Server stores the collected data on local disk or in an external storage system like MySQL or HBase.
+FnordMetric Server stores the collected data on local disk or in an external storage system (HBase).

 To enable metric collection, you have to start fnordmetric-server with the `--storage_backend` flag.
 See backends for instructions how to configure each